Skip to content

 • sudo sh deploy.sh

-On the first machine, the script enables clustering for the mongo containers and every subsequent machine that runs the script joins the cluster.
+On the first machine, the script enables clustering for the MongoDB containers, and every subsequent machine that runs the script joins the cluster.

-The script installs OPAL server along with its redis backbone on every machine that it runs on and then joins all the redis instances while executing on the last machine.
-This way all OPAL servers remain updated with each other by taking on the redis backbone.
+The script installs the OPAL server along with its Redis backbone on every machine it runs on, then joins all the Redis instances while executing on the last machine.
+This way, all OPAL servers stay in sync with each other through the Redis backbone.

-Now you will need to add HyWorks Policy Management API (port: 38901), Opal client (port: 8181) and Policy Data API (port: 5120) of all 3 VMs to your load balancer.
-Steps for the same can be found in your load balancer documentation
+Now you will need to add HyWorks Policy Management API (port: 38901), Opal client (port: 8181), and Policy Data API (port: 5120) of all 3 VMs to your load balancer.
+The steps for this are in your load balancer documentation.

 Verifying Deployment

-On each of the node following command can be run to check if all needed services are up and running:
+On each of the nodes, the following command can be run to check if all needed services are up and running:

 sudo docker ps -a

-It should list out all the running docker containers and all of them should be listed and should be in running state:
+It should list out all the running Docker containers, and all of them should be listed and should be running:

 • nginx